 Once the examining division has decided that a patent can be granted it must inform the applicant of the text on the basis of which it intends to do so.
 This text may include amendments and corrections made by the examining division on its own initiative which it can reasonably expect the applicant to accept.
 In case of doubt as to whether the applicant would agree to the amendments proposed by the examining division, the applicant should be contacted by telephone or an official communication has to be written.
-The applicant's agreement to such amendments will usually be recorded in the communication according to Rule 71(3) (see C‑VII, 2.5).
+The applicant's agreement to such amendments will usually be recorded in the communication according to Rule 71(3) (see C-VII, 2.4 C-VII, 2.5).

 Examples of amendments where no such consultation with the applicant is required are the following:

 Examples of amendments which may not be proposed without consulting the applicant are:

 The text is communicated to the applicant by despatching a communication under Rule 71(3), in which the applicant is furthermore invited to pay the fee for grant and publishing (see C‑V, 1.2) and to file a translation of the claims in the two official languages of the EPO other than the language of the proceedings (see C‑V, 1.3) within a period of four months, which is non-extendable.
-If the applicant pays the fees and files the translations within this period (and files or requests no corrections or amendments to the text proposed for grant in the Rule 71(3) communication, see C‑V, 4.1), he will be deemed to have approved the text intended for grant (Rule 71(5)).
+If the applicants pay the fees and file the translations within this period (and file or request no corrections or amendments to the text proposed for grant in the Rule 71(3) communication, see C‑V, 4.1), they will be deemed to have approved the text intended for grant (Rule 71(5)).